2006878/newfer/README.md

 ## Data Cleaning

-The `data_cleaning.py` script in the `src/` directory implements data cleaning techniques to handle missing values, duplicates, and other inconsistencies.
+The `data_cleaning.py` script implements data cleaning techniques to handle missing values, duplicates, and other inconsistencies.

 ## Data Normalization

-The `data_normalization.py` script in the `src/` directory normalizes the features of the dataset, ensuring a consistent scale for analysis.
+The `data_normalization.py` script normalizes the features of the dataset, ensuring a consistent scale for analysis.

 ## Outlier Removal

-The `outlier_removal.py` script in the `src/` directory identifies and removes outliers from the dataset, enhancing the overall data quality.
+The `outlier_removal.py` script identifies and removes outliers from the dataset, enhancing the overall data quality.

 ## Getting Started